 **Not to mention being largely predictable.
 If you’ve finished the book you’ll probably see what I mean.

-Possible Pairings: Everybody Sees the Ants by A. S. King, Legend by Marie Lu, Boy Toy by Barry Lyga, Fury by Elizabeth Miles, Mostly Good Girls by Leila Sales, Between by Jessica Warman
+Possible Pairings: Everybody Sees the Ants by A. S. King, Boy Toy by Barry Lyga, Fury by Elizabeth Miles, Mostly Good Girls by Leila Sales, Between by Jessica Warman